 The Chair plays a key role in providing leadership for the Board in deciding strategy and setting policy.
 As well as planning and chairing Trustee meetings, the Chair will also manage the induction of new Trustees.
 He/she takes the lead on the support and supervision of the Chief Executive and will often represent the charity at external events and meetings.

 The Treasurer will maintain an overview of the scheme’s affairs, working with the Chief executive to ensure that it is financially viable and that proper financial records and procedures are maintained.
 The Treasurer has a duty to provide the Trustee Board with up to date and understandable financial information about the scheme’s position in relation to the agreed budget.
 This should happen regularly and at least at each meeting of the Board.
 Home-Start East Sussex outsource the payroll and bookkeeping.
 It is the Treasurer’s role to oversee this function.

 The Secretary in an incorporated Home-Start scheme ensures the Board fulfils its legal and regulatory obligations.
 The Secretary is responsible for keeping accurate minutes and a record of decisions taken at Board meetings.

 What kinds of skills & experience do you need to be a Home-Start Trustee?

 Home-Start East Sussex needs Trustees with a variety of skills and experience and from a wide range of backgrounds.
 No special qualifications are needed, but it is important to have good interpersonal skills, a practical approach to working with people, an understanding of the pressures facing parents and an interest in supporting your local community.
 You may bring a particular expertise to the Board, such as professional skills in finance, IT, business or personnel management or marketing and PR, but equally as important are listening and communication skills, commitment and common sense.
-We are particularly interested in recruiting trustees with a background in marketing and PR at the moment.
+We are particularly interested in recruiting trustees with a background in social media at the moment.